Thapa: Punwar/ Panwar Thapa

-Godar Thapa is a clan within Chhetri Thapa of Khas origin.
-They claim Kashyap Gotra in the Gotra system of Hinduism.

 Lamichhane Thapa

 They Belong to Garg Gotra.
-They were residents of the Jumla than later they came and settled in Kaski.
-Later significant number of wealthy and powerful Lamichanne Thapas came to settle Dhankuta(Muga) in the footsteps of the expanding Gorkhali state.
-They were known as Mugali Thapa.

-Mugali Thapas themselves have dominated the Sens, the Ghimires, Rais and Kamis they drew unto themselves as they settled far east of their Pokhreli origins in the wake of the Gorkhali conquest of Nepal 250 years ago.

-Unification of Nepal.
-They are called Mugali Thapa.
+They were residents of Western Nepal then later they came and settled in Sarangkot, Kaski.
+They served in various military campaigns during the unification and expansion of Nepal and settled in newly acquired regions of expanding kingdom.
+Sardar Ram Krishna Thapa, ancestor of Surya Bahadur Thapa, was appointed administrator of newly acquired eastern province and settled in Mugu, Dhankuta.
+His youngest brother, Dharma Raj Thapa, was sent to Tityang, Baglung and that's where his descendants can be found today.

 Only non Tibetan/Mongolian Victoria Cross winner of Nepal Sher Bahadur Thapa, Former 5 time Prime Minister Surya Bahadur Thapa and Janakabi Dharmaraj Thapa are some notable people of this Khasa clan of Thapa Kaji.
 Poet Dharmaraj Thapa had published a Lamichhane Thapa genealogy in 1982.

 Parajuli Thapa

+Thapa Parajuli or Parajuli Thapa belong to Kaudinya (कौडिण्यः) Gotra in Hindu System.
 Parajuli Thapas were mentioned in the legend of the Kunwar family.
 They waged a war against the King of Kaski who wanted the daughter of a nobleman Ahirama Kunwar without legal marriage (as a concubine).
 Ahirama Kunwar denied the request of the King and Parajuli Thapas successfully protected and helped Ahirama Kunwar to escape to Gorkha Kingdom with his two other sons, one being the later Gorkhali warlord Ram Krishna Kunwar.
+They often write as "Thapa-Parajuli" these days, and notable among them is Dr. Resham Thapa-Parajuli, a prominent economist of Nepal.